cst0601/cst0601.github.io/_posts/2022-11-26-amtrak-trip-to-mi.md

 ![Breaking Dawn](https://i.imgur.com/F9Wc4a1.jpg)

-I woked up at dawn, just when the sun start rising.
-The orange light of the sun shines at the large red dirt plain convered with some snow.
+I woke up at dawn, just when the sun start rising.
+The orange light of the sun shines at the large red dirt plain covered with some snow.
 It is a beautiful sight that I have never seen before.

 ![nowhere1](https://i.imgur.com/xZYZ3OK.jpg)